What do you want to know about it?

 The food is good the people are friendly and the Apres Ski is the best found anywhere in Europe.
 The cost is also reasonable by comparison to other western European ski resorts like France and Switzerland.

-Go there and you won't regret it it is quite simply amazing. over 7 years ago
+Go there and you won't regret it it is quite simply amazing. almost 8 years ago

 I always liked http://www.skiamade.com/en/winter in Salzburg because it is the biggest ski-area with one ticket.